GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Free chemistry retrieval supporting materials

 We were also motivated to investigate the presence of \ce{NH3} by recent JWST observations of WASP-107b, a warm Neptune orbiting a Sun-like star with an equilibrium temperature ($T_{eq}\sim750$ K) comparable to TOI-5205b, which has a detection of ammonia in its atmosphere \citep{Welbanks2024,Sing2024}. \ce{NH3}, like \ce{CH4}, is expected to become readily observable in the atmospheres of warm gas giants and a significant reservoir for nitrogen \citep{Fortney2020,Ohno2023nitro1,Ohno2023nitro2}.
-From the \poseidon free chemistry retrieval for the modified M3.1 model that included ammonia (see \S\ref{sec:retrievals:combined}), we recovered a marginal ($2\sigma$) detection of $\log \mathrm{[NH_3]}=-6.64^{+0.35}_{-0.73}$.
-For reference, the best-fitting \texttt{VULCAN} models predicts a value of $\log \mathrm{[NH_3]}=-5.86$.
+From the \poseidon free chemistry retrieval for the modified M3.1 model that included ammonia (see \S\ref{sec:retrievals:combined}), we did not recover any significant detection ($\ln B=0.4$) of $\log \mathrm{[NH_3]}=-7.06^{+0.44}_{-1.98}$.
+For reference, the best-fitting \texttt{VULCAN} models predict a value of $\log \mathrm{[NH_3]}=-5.86$.
 At the equilibrium temperature of TOI-5205b, the dominant spectral feature of \ce{NH3} is expected between $2.9-3.1$ \textmu{}m. \cite{Welbanks2024} demonstrate the difficulty in detecting \ce{NH3} with multiple instruments (HST/WFC3, JWST/NIRCam, and JWST/MIRI) and used a cross-validation technique to identify this wavelength range as the most important for detecting \ce{NH3} in WASP-107b.
 In TOI-5205b, this is a region where stellar contamination, \ce{H2S}, and \ce{CH4} all contribute to the spectrum (see \autoref{fig:retrieval_spectrum_breakdown}), such that the models do not differ significantly with the inclusion of \ce{NH3}.
-We conclude that while TOI-5205b is very similar in temperature to WASP-107b, the transmission spectrum of TOI-5205b does not provide evidence for \ce{NH3} in its atmosphere.
+We conclude that while TOI-5205b is very similar in temperature to WASP-107b, the modeling of stellar contamination and the transmission spectrum does not provide evidence for \ce{NH3} in its atmosphere.